Beaver & Cub Camp

-1st Wargrave Beaver and Cub Camp 2025 will be held on 6th-8th June at Bears Rails Campsite – a Scout Association campsite linked to Windsor & Eton Scout Group, and within Windsor Great Park.
+1st Wargrave Beaver and Cub (and Scout!)
+Camp 2025 was held on 6th-8th June at Bear’s Rails Campsite – a Scout Association campsite linked to Windsor & Eton Scout Group, and within Windsor Great Park.

 Itinerary